The best local moving companies in New Hampshire

 - HOA rules: Take a moment to review your neighborhood or community guidelines before moving day to ensure everything goes off without a hitch and you don’t run into any unexpected issues.

 - State licensing: Although a local license is not required in Maine, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Before you book, double-check that your moving company is properly licensed.
+Verify that your moving company is properly licensed before booking their services.

-- State regulator: Quickly check the status of a Maine moving license anytime on the official state regulator’s website, here.
+- State regulator: Easily verify a Maine moving license and its current status on the official state regulator’s website, here.

 - Moving permits: You won’t need a moving permit in Maine, but it’s a good idea to review local parking rules ahead of your move.

-- Change of address: Be sure to submit your USPS change of address form at least a week before your move.
-This way, once you’ve picked your moving date, your mail will start forwarding to Maine right on time.
+- Change of address: Submit your USPS change of address form at least a week before your move.
+That way, once you’ve locked in your moving date, your mail will start forwarding to Maine without a hitch.
 Get started here.

-- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
+- Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 Consider cost-free Released Value Protection from movers in Maine, offering basic coverage at 60 cents per pound.
 If you seek full-value protection, discuss alternative options with your chosen moving company or consider a third-party insurance provider.

 Things to do in Maine